 22 Highlights of Daisetsuzan National Park

-Located in the central part of Hokkaido, Japan's largest national park features diverse terrains and landscapes.
-The Ainu people have named it "Kamui Mintara - The Playground of the Gods" due to its breathtaking beauty.
+The national park in central Hokkaido features diverse terrains and landscapes, and is so beautiful that the Ainu people call it "Kamui Mintara - The Playground of the Gods" due to its breathtaking beauty.
 Unique geological formations such as columnar joints can be seen here, and the alpine plant communities include approximately 250 species, accounting for 40% of Japan's alpine plants.
 Additionally, you can observe various wildlife such as brown bears, Ezo deer, red foxes, and Ezo pikas amidst the seasonal landscapes.
 Visitors can also experience local culture through hot springs and nature-based tourism events that coexist with the natural environment.
 This park is a place where the beauty and diversity of nature blend seamlessly with local culture, offering numerous attractions.

 • * Please note that the text shown on this page includes machine translations.